yegor256/blog/_posts/2015/nov/2015-11-10-ten-mistakes-in-specs.md

 important: to scroll or to make sure the scrolling is fast.

 Also, it is difficult to modify such a statement.
-If tomorrow we add another functional requirement&mdash;scrolling a list of friends, for example&mdash;we'll want to require this scrolling to also be smooth and fast.
+If tomorrow we add another functional requirement---scrolling a list of friends, for example---we'll want to require this scrolling to also be smooth and fast.
 Then, a few days later, we'll want to say that "fast" means less than 10 milliseconds of reaction time.
 We'll then have to duplicate this information in two places.
 See how messy our document may become eventually?